Samba Ousemane Sow

 Samba Ousemane Sow (born July 2, 1964) is a Malian physician who is Director General of the Centre pour les Vaccins en Développement and adjunct professor of medicine at the University of Maryland School of Medicine.
 He has been involved with Mali's public health effort against ebola, COVID-19 and leprosy.
 In 2021 he was elected an International Fellow of the National Academy of Medicine.

 Early life and education

 Sow was born in Bamako.
 Sow earned a bachelor's degree in science at the Lycée Askia-Mohamed.
-He moved to the École Nationale de Médecine et Pharmacie for medical studies.
+He moved to the École de médecine de l'AOF for medical studies.
 He was a postgraduate student at the London School of Hygiene & Tropical Medicine.

 Research and career

 Sow has been involved with public health programs and the development of vaccines for people in Mali.
 He was appointed Minister of Health and Public Hygiene in Mali in 2017.
 He was responsible for reforming the healthcare system in Mali.
 He worked on child and maternal health.
 Sow served as the coordinator of the World Health Organization Multi-center Field Trial on Leprosy Chemotherapy.
 He holds a joint position at the University of Maryland, Baltimore County.

 Sow was involved in the leadership team on controlling the spread of Ebola and COVID-19.
 In February 2020, Sow was named as one of the World Health Organization's special envoys on COVID-19.
 At the time, several countries in Africa were identified as at risk because of their high volume of travel with China.
 He was also appointed to The Lancet COVID-19 commission.